tryscer/flock/Book/Flock-Music.md

 ​	"He sings great in this movie," I say.
 "I should say I am sorry we won't get to hear it."
 ​	On screen, Elvis is shooting questioning looks at Judy Tyler.
 Under the screen I can see Eddie and Rosetta and someone in an usher’s uniform, white and orange.
 Eddie has his hand on the man’s shoulder and Rosetta is shaving bills from a big stack and pushing them into the man’s hand as, above them, Elvis is standing on a little stage above the bar, strapping on a guitar.
 ​	"Now I get the worst part," I say.
 "I will never, ever, see him on stage.
 Never."
 ​	I look to my left and see the couple we parked next to are listening to our conversation.
 They are our age, and the woman looks a little like Alice.
-She now looks at me with wide eyes.
+She now looks at me with widening eyes.
 ​	"You're right," she says.
 "Fuck."
 ​	"Hey, I know what you need," Alice says.
 She presses her palm against mine.
 ​	“Forget it,” I say and pull my hand away.
 “It’s lost all meaning now.”

 *(yor… soyoung and beau… ti-fohl…)*

-When we heard the news on the radio I felt like a truck has rammed itself into my stomach.
+When we heard the news on the radio ==I felt like a truck has rammed itself into my stomach==.
 Barry stopped the car next to the Buzz billboard and I felt like we were still moving; I put my hand on Barry’s shoulder, trying to right myself, feeling I would fall at any moment.
 ​	“I don’t even know why I’m crying,” I heard Cindy saying behind me.
 “I mean, I never really knew him.
 Or have I?”
 ​	“I don’t know why I’m crying, either,” said Alice.
 “Eleanore, do you know why you’re crying?”
 ​	“Shut up, girl,” said Eleanore, sobbing.
 ​	Eddie was sitting to my right.
 He put a hand on my shoulder. “s’alright,” he said in my ear.
 “Just a little bit of shock, boy-o… it’s going to be over in a minute or two…”
 ​	His kindness surprised me – and served to underline the gravity of the news.
-​	“It’s the end of rock and roll,” Eleanore said.
+​	“It’s the end of rock'n'roll,” Eleanore said.
 ​	“Nice, really nice,” Cindy said.
 “Cheerful as always.”
 ​	“She’s right, though,” Alice said.
 “It’s the end of something to be sure.” ​ ​​	More than a few cars were stopped around the Buzz billboard like scattered toys.
-And more of our caravan were stopping by.
+And more of our caravan were ==stopping== by.
 As Barry was maneuvering the Chevy out of the way I saw the Joneses’ Chrysler slowing by, then abruptly braking.
 I heard Joanne scream.
 ​	“Let’s get out of this can,” Cindy said.

 We left the car to the sound of a girl crying.
 We were at the precipice of a gloomy lookout point over the Yadkin river: a dead place with dead bushes and a smattering of sick, spindly trees, all overlooking a slow, sad river.
 An old bronze sign dedicated to a Revolutionary general, green and flaking, made the place feel even more ancient.
 The road sloped down and turned into a wooden bridge.
 The air was dead, no echoes.
 The moon was a sliver of itself and everyone around was a silvery, ghostly figure.